About Iframely robot

 In other words, Iframely is a distribution and promotion vehicle for your web content.
 We extend your reach to thousands of news sites, blogs and social apps.

-Iframely's robots fetch URLs with the following user agent (version may change):
+Iframely’s robots fetch URLs with the following user agent (version and optional name extension may and will change):

 You are probably here because you found us in your access logs and you have questions or are curious.
 We are here to help and give more information.